janarumlova/JanaRumlova_CV_CertifiedManualTester/JanaRumlova_Resume_CertifiedManualTester.md

   - 10/2012 - 12/2014
   - Prague, Czech Republic
   - Responsibilities and services
-    - Marketing Communication of the BEWISE project: PR, Media Relations, ATL, BTL, Content Management, Social Media, Events Management
+    - Marketing Communication of the BEWISE project: PR, Media Relations, ATL, BTL, Content Management, Social Media, Event Management
     - Preparation of documents for drawing subsidies - Construction of a biogas station in the Pardubice region, implemented with the support of the EU and Intelligence Energy Europe

 #### Marketing & PR Representative of PayPal Inc. for CZ/SK ####
   - 02/2012 - 11/2012
   - Prague, Czech Republic
   - Responsibilities and services
-    - PayPal: Proposal and implementation of marketing activities of PayPal Inc. in the Czech Republic and Slovakia, executed in coordination with CLUE PR Poland - PR, Media Relations, Events Management, ATL, Digital
+    - PayPal: Proposal and implementation of marketing activities of PayPal Inc. in the Czech Republic and Slovakia, executed in coordination with CLUE PR Poland - PR, Media Relations, Event Management, ATL, Digital

 #### PR & Event Manager of adidas Brands ####
   - 02/2010 - 05/2012